 Download the PDF with Google Map coordinates – here

-Samoeng Cycling is a very popular activity for cyclists.
-The loop has predominantly flat roads, but towards the end, there are quite a few steep roads that can be difficult for a bicycle.
+The Samoeng Loop is a very popular route among cyclists.
+The loop has mostly flat roads, but near the end there are some steep roads that can be difficult for a bicycle.
 Therefore, when renting a bicycle from Chiang Mai rental companies, choose a more reliable means of transportation.
 But the easiest and least time-consuming way to get around this route is by motorcycle or car.

-If you are on a motorcycle, clockwise is recommended for you because you don’t have to care too much about road conditions and how steep it may get.
-But if you are going to be cycling the loop, it is better to go anti-clockwise because you will be done with the steep parts first.
+If you are riding a motorcycle, it is recommended to go clockwise, because you don’t have to worry too much about the condition of the road and its steepness.
+But if you are going to ride your bicycle through the loop, it is better to ride counterclockwise, because you will pass the steep sections first.

 Watch a short video review from our customers Daneger and Stacey.
 A wonderful trip, despite the slightly rainy weather.
 By the way, in case of rainy weather, we always give our customers free rain poncho.